 Or he's "real" in the sense of being Jonny's Split Personality.

-Squishy Wizard: He can manipulate others to do his bidding, able to defeat even the strongest characters with careful timing, can do a Batman Gambit in which even Johnny is not aware of, etc. However, he's still just a piece of wood, so he can be break apart by the other characters' Super Strength (which never happened).
+Squishy Wizard: He can manipulate others to do his bidding, able to defeat even the strongest characters with careful timing, can do a Batman Gambit in which even Johnny is not aware of, etc. However, he's still just a piece of wood.

 The Unintelligible: Apparently, Plank actually does speak to Johnny.
 In "Rent-a-Ed", he actually tells Johnny how Eddy gutted his sink, even though Johnny wasn't even there at the time.